This article has been updated with background information obtained through recently received FOIA requests.

 The department said the move frees schools from what it called “illegal and burdensome enforcement of Title IX of the Education Amendments of 1972,” including previous requirements related to students’ preferred names, pronouns and bathroom access.

-The Cape Henlopen School District told CoastTV that it had "received correspondence from the U.S. Department of Education’s Office for Civil Rights regarding the resolution agreement entered in March 2024."
+The Cape Henlopen School District told CoastTV that it had received correspondence from the U.S. Department of Education’s Office for Civil Rights regarding the resolution agreement entered into on March 21, 2024.

 The school went on to say, "As always, we are committed to providing a safe and supportive learning environment where all students can succeed.
 We will continue to work collaboratively to ensure our practices and programs support the well-being, growth, and achievement of every student in our district."